durchblicker/pistachio/Readme.md

 I think lamdas are a way "to shoot yourself in the foot with a crossbow".
 What I mean is that lamdas are powerful enough to hurt youself with, yet not powerful enough to fight a modern battle with.

+So wanted needed more power.
+While lamdas are fully supported, I wanted to use actual JavaScript expressions in my templates.
+This is usedful for example in Date and Number formatting, filtering lists, and much more.

 ## So what is pistachio?

 Basically you can think of pistachio as mustache on JavaScript steroids.
 Pistachio is very similar to mustache in terms of syntax.
 In fact most any mustache template can be used as is with pistachio.
-Unless it contains lambdas you are good to go.
+Unless it contains tag switching you are good to go.
 Pistachio compiles that template into a plain JavaScript function that you can call in pretty much any JavaScript engine.
 So you can use the compiled template with NodeJS or in the browser.
 Heck you could even use the same template in both the browser and in your node server.

-The first thing the compiler does is replace all mustache tags with their pistachio equivalents before parsing.
-Then a parse tree is built that is basically a list of JavaScript expressions.
+The first thing the compiler does is create a parse tree, that is basically a list of JavaScript expressions.
 That is then compiled into a single JavaScript function.
 This function is already pretty minified.
 If you want to reduce it even more and also remove anything that is not used in your template, then just run it through the Google Closure Compiler.
+(As a matter of fact you *SHOULD* do that!)

 ## Syntax

 The syntax is basically mustache.
 There are a few additions, that make pistachio much more powerful.
-These are all triggered by beginning a mustache tag with {{@ or {{{@.
+These are all triggered by beginning a mustache tag with {{#!;

 The only syntax element that is currently not supported is ***{{=**XX XX**=}}*** to change the delimiters.
 However this is planned for the near future.